 Ingenuity in a crisis

-The 36 Blue Cross and Blue Shield companies invest in emerging healthcare companies through the Blue Venture Fund, which seeks to spark innovation in healthcare and scale up promising models to benefit patients.
+The 34 Blue Cross and Blue Shield companies invest in emerging health care companies through the Blue Venture Fund, which seeks to spark innovation in health care and scale up promising models to benefit patients.
 As the coronavirus outbreak took hold, these companies stepped forward to offer tangible solutions to new problems brought about by the pandemic.

 Here are some examples: